 Copy the database backup to the new server.

-Stop all servers and start only MySQL.
+Stop all servers and start only PostgreSQL.

 Remove the previous database and create the new one.
 You can configure the database user password with a secure password.